tc39/notes/es8/2017-03/mar-23.md

 YK: You mean illegal URL?

-BF: The specifiers are different.
+BFS: The specifiers are different.

 YK: ServiceWorker intercepts network requests, and it's unclear ??